sortmerna/sortmerna-database/README.md

 ### 5. Download Non-rRNA Test Sequences (Specificity Testing)

-To measure the false positive rate (specificity), we need a large set of sequences that are definitively **not** rRNA.
+To measure the false positive rate (specificity), we need a large set of sequences that are not rRNA.
 SortMeRNA should reject all of these; any that are classified as rRNA are false positives.

 ```bash
 bash scripts/read_simulation/download_non_rrna.sh -o data/non_rrna --threads 8